danielok/KBops/_posts/2025-12-30-best-of-2025-love-2-bb-girls.markdown

 *Off the record - IVE* Defies genre definitions, but is has moderate tempo, richly produced sound with a great hip hop rap.

-*Green light - BoA* My favourite from the legendary BoA
+*Green light - BoA* Lovely city pop style track from the legendary BoA.